 1.4050 Student Success and Educational Excellence Committee

-The membership of the Student Success and Educational Excellence Committee shall consist of four (4) Trustees.
+The membership of the Student Success and Educational Excellence Committee shall consist of five (5) Trustees.
 The Student Success and Educational Excellence Committee shall meet a minimum of four (4) times per year or as may be requested by the President, The Board, the Board Chair, the Committee Members or the Committee Chair.
 Prior to action by the Board of Trustees, the Committee shall duly consider all matters and review all recommendations of the President and Board Members, and report to the Board of Trustees.
 The Student Success and Educational Excellence Committee shall be responsible for ensuring that the College provides its students with proper educational programs and an optimal learning environment to prepare Brookdale Students to successfully compete in the workforce and in the global economy.
 The Student Success and Educational Excellence Committee shall formulate and monitor the Board’s strategic priorities related to student success and educational excellence; assess curriculum and programs to ensure that educational offerings and programs align with current and future employment, market trends and market opportunities; formulate missions and goals to achieve student success and educational excellence; track, monitor, review and assess the effectiveness of curriculum, programs, student services and any other component of the College or its operations relating to student success and/or educational experience; ensure compliance with Middle States Standards and any other matter that may be referred by the Board of Trustees.

 1.4060 Audit Committee